Rumbo (newspaper)

-Rumbo was a free weekly bilingual newspaper published in Lawrence, Massachusetts, United States, covering the Merrimack Valley and southern New Hampshire.
+Rumbo is a free weekly newspaper published in Lawrence, Massachusetts, United States, covering the Merrimack Valley and southern New Hampshire.
+It is bilingual, in English and Spanish.

 History

 Prior to 2014, the paper would publish two editions - a regional edition and the local edition every other week making it a bi-weekly paper in some areas but weekly in Lawrence and Methuen.
 In January 2014, the newspaper merged the two editions into one, making it a weekly regional newspaper.